Speak & Spell (toy): Speak & Read line

 The Speak & Read was released in 1980 with a shape identical to the Speak & Spell but with different game features and a different color scheme.
 Where the American Speak & Spell had been colored red with yellow and orange accents, the American Speak & Read was yellow with blue and green accents.
 Game cartridges for the Speak & Read were identical in shape to those of the main Speak & Spell line, and they could be physically inserted into units from the wrong line; however, they did not function except in members of their own line.
 The Speak & Read was designed to focus on reading comprehension in children of ages 4–8 with a library of over 250 basic words.

 The Speak & Read was very minutely redesigned in 1986, under the same name, with the new version representing nothing more substantial than a redesign of the faceplate graphics.
 In 1988 the Super Speak & Read was released as a major redesign to feature a suitcase-like flip-open appearance.
 Cartridges were redesigned to be thinner and of a different shape, bearing some resemblance to the cartridges of TI's Touch & Discover line.
-Additionally, the keyboard was removed completely and a matrix of membrane buttons took its place similarly to the position-sensitive "keyboard" of the Touch & Discover consoles.
+Additionally, the keyboard was removed completely and a matrix of membrane buttons took its place similar to the position-sensitive "keyboard" of the Touch & Discover consoles.
 Each cartridge came with a work-booklet that was laid out in an open position in the center of the Super Speak & Read.
 As questions were asked, the player pressed the appropriate portion of the work-booklet to depress the membrane button beneath.
 This was the last member of the Speak & Read line under this name; however, the Ready...
 Set...
 Read! (sharing a highly similar design layout) and later Magic Reading Desk (featuring a modified Ready...
 Set...
 Read! layout) are considered the Speak & Read's spiritual successors.
 Both Ready...
 Set...
 Read! and Magic Reading Desk cartridges are identical in design to the Super Speak & Read's cartridges.